Who is this article for?

 Restore files options

 As with earlier versions of the Code42 app, you can choose where to download files to, what to do with existing files that match those files' names, and how to handle permissions.
 But in version 6, these options are easier to find and update.

-Click Downloads in the upper-right corner to view and pause downloads, or open the folder containing the downloads.
+Click Downloads in the upper-right corner to view and pause downloads, or open the folder containing the downloaded files.
 The Downloads link is always available from any screen in the app.

-From the Home screen, click Details and then Manage Files to open the file selection browser.
+From the Home screen, click Manage Files to open the file selection browser.
 The browser replaces the file tree used in earlier versions of the Code42 app to select files for backup.
 If a user's file selection is locked from the Code42 console, that user can still browse files selected for backup.